De La Torre-Ubieta Research Lab

 • Our developing human brain single-cell RNAseq study is now available in Neuron

-• Our recent Cell paper has been highlighted in Cell and Nature Reviews Neuroscience.
+• Our Cell paper has been highlighted in Cell and Nature Reviews Neuroscience.